MykytaBabanin/StarKingApp/README.md

 * MVVM-C architecture
 * AutoLayout

-For Authorization screens were used UIKit
+For Authorization screens used UIKit
 For Movie screens - SwiftUI

 This project is in progress!